Pumba98/ansible-nginx-revproxy/README.md

     letsencrypt: false                                        # Set to True if you want use letsencrypt
     letsencrypt_email: ""                                     # Set email for letencrypt cert

-nginx_revproxy_certbot_auto: true                             # Install certbot-auto
+nginx_revproxy_certbot_snap: true                             # Install certbot from snap

-nginx_revproxy_certbot_packages:                              # Install these packages from repo, when not using certbot-auto
+nginx_revproxy_certbot_packages:                              # Install these packages from repo, when not using snap
   - certbot
   - python3-certbot-nginx
 ```